Q: What is the difference in grass fed and grain fed?

 Q: How much meat will I get for a whole, half or quarter cow.

 A: Whole cow: 336-384 lbs.

 It’s impossible to know the exact amount for each cow, but our cows are approximately 1,000 pounds on hoof.
 Their hanging weight is approximately 40-60% of their on hoof weight.
 Your take home will be approximately 40-60% of the hanging weight.
 If you choose boneless cuts, the weight you take home will be less but the amount of meat you take home will be the same.
-However, if you choose to take the bones in meat, bones and organs the pounds you take home will be more meat.
+However, if you choose to take the bones and organs, the pounds you take home will be more.

 Q: How much freezer space will I need for a whole, half or quarter cow.

 A: Whole cow: 14 cubic feet

 Half cow: 7 cubic feet

 The size needed may vary depending on the amount of bones and organs you choose to take home.